akson-ai/akson/README.md

 The system combines an API, web interface, and command-line tool to build and manage AI-driven agents.
 The platform is modular and extensible, enabling customization and rapid iteration.

+> ⚠️ **Early Development Notice**
+>
+> Akson is currently in its early development phase.
+>
+> The project is actively evolving, and breaking changes may occur.
+>
+> Consider this an experimental project and use it at your own risk.

 ![Akson Demo](demo.gif)

 ## Our Vision